The shortest and

 BOSTON TOWNSHIP

 The Boston Township minutes are posted on our website at www.bostontownship.organd outside the office of the Fiscal Officer in the Boston Township Hall.
 Our meetings are not currently being covered by The West Side Leader.
+Additionally, The West Side Leader did not cover Boston Township candidates or issues for the recent election.

 WEBSITE: Visit our Website at www.bostontownship.org to find up–to–date Township information.
-Contact numbers for the trustees: Amy Anderson: 330–657–2439, Randy Bergdorf: 330–655–5698, and Bill Clifton: 330–657–4032.
+Contact numbers for the trustees: Amy Anderson: 330–657–2439, Randy Bergdorf: 330–655–5698, and Don Beal: 330–523–8802: 330–657–4032.
 Fiscal Officer: Pam Schneider at 330–657–2059; Road Department: Dave Krusinski at 330–657–2600; and Zoning: Mike Anderson at 234–900–9145.

 Make Comment